angolan-arduino-community/arduino-ideas/README.md

 # Arduino Project Ideas

-<p><span style="font-size: 200%;">W</span>elcome to the world of Arduino innovation!
+<p>Welcome to the World of Arduino Innovation (W.A.I.)!
 Our repository is a treasure trove of project ideas carefully curated for all skill levels, from absolute beginners to seasoned enthusiasts.</p>

+<p>Whether you're a Novice, an Enthusiast, or an Arduino Pro, our repository is your Go-to source for exciting, educational, and hands-on projects.
+Join our community of makers, tinkerers, and inventors, and let's embark on an Arduino adventure together.
+Your journey through the tiers of knowledge begins here!"</p>

 ## Projects Level